-The market price of ideas.
+The market price of IP.
 The middle row of Figure 4 Panel A displays the difference in the stock price responses of value-weighted stock portfolios that are computed by ranking companies according to the value of their patents.
-To form these portfolios, we estimate firm-level patent stock values by applying the perpetual inventory method onto the patent-level data put together by Kogan et al. (2017).
-We compare this "market price of ideas" to the model response of the difference between: (i) the price of a portfolio consisting of adopted and unadopted ideas; and (ii) the price of capital.
-The market price of ideas jumps on impact and smoothly returns to zero over the forecast horizon, consistent with the key mechanism in the model.
-In the bottom row of Panel A, we plot the response of the stock market (Dow Jones index) in red and the response of a value-weighted portfolio of all assets in the model economy (i.e. ideas and capital) in blue.
-In sharp contrast to the effects on the market price of ideas, both in the data and in the model, the stock market responds gradually to a change in corporate taxes, as ideas and capital accumulate over time.20
+To form these portfolios, we estimate firm-level patent stock values by applying the perpetual inventory method to the patent-level data put together by Kogan et al. (2017).
+We compare this "market price of IP" to the model response of the difference between: (i) the price of a portfolio consisting of adopted and unadopted technologies; and (ii) the price of capital.
+The market price of IP jumps on impact and smoothly returns to zero over the forecast horizon, consistent with the key mechanism in the model.
+In the bottom row of Panel A, we plot the response of the stock market (Dow Jones index) in red and the response of a value-weighted portfolio of all assets in the model economy (i.e. IP and capital) in blue.
+In sharp contrast to the effects on the market price of IP, both in the data and in the model, the stock market responds gradually to a change in corporate taxes, as IP and capital accumulate over time.
+20

 Intangible assets.
 The last two rows of Panel B refer to additional measures of intangibles: (i) investment in Intellectual Property Products (IPP) other than R&D (as measured in the national accounts), and (ii) the measure of the stock of organizational capital proposed by Peters and Taylor (2017), which is calculated by capitalising SG&A expenditures.
-In line with the effects of corporate tax changes on other measures of investment in innovation, the response of IPP investment displays
+In line with the effects of corporate tax changes on other measures of investment in innovation, the response of IPP investment displays persistent dynamics that extend beyond the horizon of the shock itself.
+The stock of intangibles, like patents, is significantly higher during the 10 years after the corporate income tax cut.